Cheese-eating surrender monkeys: Political

 Ben Macintyre of The Times wrote in August 2007 that it is "perhaps the most famous" of the coinages from The Simpsons and it "has gone on to become a journalistic cliché".
 The New York Post used it (as "Surrender Monkeys") as the headline for its December 7, 2006, front page, referring to the Iraq Study Group, and its recommendation that American soldiers be withdrawn from Iraq by January 2008.

 The Daily Telegraph (November 2010) cited it in relation to Anglo-French military cooperation.
 In August 2013, The Independent suggested an evolution away from the term, in a headline about French-American relations over the Syrian Civil War.

+On 6 March 2014, opposition Leader Bill Shorten used the term in the Australian Parliament.
+He called the Government of Australia "the cheese-eating surrender monkeys of Australian jobs".
+When asked to withdraw the comment, Shorten claimed he borrowed the line from an American politician, whom he could not name.
+On 28 July 2014, Australia's Immigration Minister Scott Morrison used it to describe the Labor and Greens position on asylum seekers.

-Other uses
+Other notable uses

 Anthony Bourdain described fellow chef Patrick Clark in his book Kitchen Confidential (2000) as follows: "He was kind of famous; he was big and black; most important, he was an American, one of us, not some cheese-eating, surrender specialist Froggie."

-Jeremy Clarkson used it on Top Gear in June 2003, describing the handling of the Renault Clio V6.
-He later used it in a 4 June 2006 episode of Top Gear, to describe the manufacturers of the Citroën C6.
-Later on in the television show, (Series 13, Episode 5) Clarkson describes the other French drivers as "cheese-eating sideways monkeys", referring to the fact that the other drivers were overtaking him while sliding sideways.
+Jeremy Clarkson used it on Top Gear in June 2003 to describe the handling of the Renault Clio V6 and in a 4 June 2006 episode to describe the manufacturers of the Citroën C6.
+In Series 13, Episode 5, he calls the other French drivers "cheese-eating sideways monkeys" as they were overtaking him while sliding sideways.